RAF Comforts Sweater: Air Force Blue

 • Exclusive to Aero

-Perfectly replicating the Roll Necks, or "Comforts" as they became known, knitted back in the 1940s by volunteers in local knitting groups and guilds, on behalf of The Royal Air Force Comfort Committee using RAF approved knitting patterns to produce sweaters worn by many RAF Aces and during The Battle of Britain.
+Perfectly replicating the Roll Necks, or "Comforts" as they became known and worn by many RAF Aces and during The Battle of Britain.
+Knitted during wartime by volunteers in local knitting groups and guilds, on behalf of The Royal Air Force Comfort Committee using RAF approved knitting patterns.

 HISTORY OF THE ORIGINAL SWEATER